gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Yes, sweetling?"

 Noxy hesitated.
-"Do you think the king really will send an army after them?"
+"Do you think the king really will send an army?"

 Indy snorted.
 "Probably not a whole army.